 Are pedigrees listed separately in the NGC Census?

-Coins pedigrees to certain significant shipwrecks and hoards are listed separately in the NGC Census, but most other pedigrees are not listed separately and are instead counted in the coin’s regular NGC Census listing.
+Coins pedigrees to certain significant shipwrecks, hoards and Mint sets are listed separately in the NGC Census, but most other pedigrees are not listed separately and are instead counted in the coin’s regular NGC Census listing.

 What is the difference between a “collection” and a “hoard”?